Why did we investigate our lakes and waterways?

 07. The ACT Government should create a framework for managing all the rivers, lakes and waterways by merging existing policies, plans and strategies—to ensure these are all working towards the same goals

 08. The ACT Government should be responsible for water quality in Lake Burley Griffin, instead of the National Capital Authority

 09. The ACT Government should improve community involvement in decision-making around lakes and waterways—including their management

 10. The ACT Government should change the Environmental Protection Authority’s approach so it is more focussed on outcomes to protect our lakes and waterways

 11. The ACT Government should make sure we are considering how climate change will affect our lakes and waterways when making decisions, policies, plans and strategies

 12. The ACT Government should pay more attention to water quality impacts on our lakes and waterways during construction and land development, which includes questioning whether development should occur at all in some areas.

 The above points are a simplified summary of the full recommendations—which are available within the report.

-The State of the Lakes and Waterways in the ACT Investigation was presented to the Legislative Assembly on XX June 2022.
+The State of the Lakes and Waterways in the ACT Investigation will be presented to the Legislative Assembly on 2 August 2022.

 The ACT Government will provide a response to the 12 Recommendations outlined in the report within six months of this date.
 Our office looks forward to seeing how the ACT Government will begin to tackle issues identified with our lakes and waterways.